powersync-product-success/vite-react-ts-powersync-supabase/README.md

 <details>
 <summary><strong>Option 2: Using Dashboard</strong></summary>

-1. Open the <a href="sync-rules.yaml" target="_blank" rel="noopener noreferrer">sync-rules.yaml</a> in this repo and copy the contents.
+1. Open the [sync-rules.yaml](sync-rules.yaml) in this repo and copy the contents.
-2. In the <a href="https://powersync.journeyapps.com/" target="_blank" rel="noopener noreferrer">PowerSync dashboard</a>, paste that into the 'sync-rules.yaml' editor panel.
+2. In the [PowerSync dashboard](https://powersync.journeyapps.com/), paste that into the 'sync-rules.yaml' editor panel.
 3. Click the "Deploy sync rules" button and select your PowerSync instance from the drop-down list.

 </details>